Links on Android Authority may earn us a commission. Learn more.

-The Google Pixel 5 is finally here, along with a new budget-friendly option in the Google Pixel 4a 5G.
-However, the lines between Google’s high-end and mid-tier products are a little blurry this generation.
-With a more modest processor and a lower cost, the Pixel 5 isn’t a flagship product in the modern $1,000 sense of the word.
+The Pixel 5 is Google’s latest flagship, along with its budget-friendly sidekick in the Google Pixel 4a 5G.
+However, the lines between the high-end and mid-tier products are a little blurry this year.
+With a more modest processor and a lower cost, the Pixel 5 isn’t a flagship in the modern $1,000 sense of the word.
 That’s certainly not a bad thing, but it makes figuring out whether to upgrade trickier than usual.

 The Pixel 4a and its 5G variant are clearly the upgrade paths for value-conscious consumers, but the Pixel 5 still includes a few more bells and whistles for those seeking Google’s best hardware.
 If you’re rocking an older Google handset, should you upgrade to the Pixel 5?